TheRealShoxie/Interactive-Robot-Chess/DOCS/Protocol/Internal_Protocol.md

 |   0xE6    |   Invalid Move format
 |   0xE5    |   No chess board information from camera published
 |   0xE4    |   Pick Up cell is empty.
 Internal and real world chess board mismatch
+|   0xE3    |   System already in a playing chess state machine
-|   0xE3    |   Last move was not a castle move
+|   0xE2    |   Last move was not a castle move

 ## Sender
 |   Value   |   Description